xibosignage/xibo-manual/source/en/xlf.md

  - Type: The type of transition, currently supported are Fade In, Fade Out and Fly.
  - Duration: This is the duration in milliseconds that the transition should run for.
  - Direction: This is a compass point set of directions for the transition (only applicable for fly).
 N, NE, E, SE, S, SW, W, W, NW.

+### Audio Nodes
+Starting in **v5** the XLF may contain `<audio>` nodes.
+These are audio files that should be played at the start of a media item and should be executed by the Audio module.

+### Command Nodes
+Starting in **v5** the XLF may contain one or more `<command>` nodes contained in a `<commands>` element.
+These are commands that should be executed in order when the media item is started.
+They should be executed by the Shell Command module.

 # Modules
 The term `Modules` is used by [[PRODUCTNAME]] to represent the different types of Media.
 The term is being phased out in 1.8 to `Widgets`.